Domain-specific language: Overview

-A domain-specific language is somewhere between a tiny programming language and a scripting language, and is often used in a way analogous to a programming library.
-The boundaries between these concepts are quite blurry, much like the boundary between scripting languages and general-purpose languages.

 In design and implementation

 Domain-specific languages are languages (or often, declared syntaxes or grammars) with very specific goals in design and implementation.
 A domain-specific language can be one of a visual diagramming language, such as those created by the Generic Eclipse Modeling System, programmatic abstractions, such as the Eclipse Modeling Framework, or textual languages.
 For instance, the command line utility grep has a regular expression syntax which matches patterns in lines of text.
 The sed utility defines a syntax for matching and replacing regular expressions.
 Often, these tiny languages can be used together inside a shell to perform more complex programming tasks.

-The line between domain-specific languages and scripting languages is somewhat blurred, but domain-specific languages often lack low-level functions for filesystem access, interprocess control, and other functions that characterize full-featured programming languages, scripting or otherwise.
-Many domain-specific languages do not compile to byte-code or executable code, but to various kinds of media objects: GraphViz exports to PostScript, GIF, JPEG, etc., where Csound compiles to audio files, and a ray-tracing domain-specific language like POV compiles to graphics files.
+The line between domain-specific languages and scripting languages is somewhat blurred, but domain-specific languages often lack low-level functions for file system access, interprocess control, and other functions that characterize full-featured programming languages, scripting or otherwise.
+Many domain-specific languages do not compile to bytecode or executable code, but to various kinds of media objects: Csound compiles to audio files, and a ray-tracing domain-specific language like Persistence of Vision Ray Tracer (POV-Ray) compiles to graphics files.

 Data definition languages

-A data definition language like SQL presents an interesting case: it can be deemed a domain-specific language because it is specific to a specific domain (in SQL's case, accessing and managing relational databases), and is often called from another application, but SQL has more keywords and functions than many scripting languages, and is often thought of as a language in its own right, perhaps because of the prevalence of database manipulation in programming and the amount of mastery required to be an expert in the language.
+A data definition language like SQL presents an interesting case: it can be deemed a domain-specific language because it is specific to a specific domain (in SQL's case, accessing and managing relational databases), and is often called from another application, but SQL has more keywords and functions than many scripting languages, and is often viewed as a full language, in part because of the prevalence of database manipulation in programming and the amount of mastery needed to be expert in the language.

 Further blurring this line, many domain-specific languages have exposed APIs, and can be accessed from other programming languages without breaking the flow of execution or calling a separate process, and can thus operate as programming libraries.